deadlyvipers/dojo_rules/introduction.md

-Hi, this is my introduction
+Hi, this is my introduction.
+JavaScript is my favorite path in Code School.